 MA in Biomedicine

-Roman is married to Dr. Elva (Bowman) Miller, who retired this year from a part-time private practice as an optometrist.
-In 1998, the Millers returned from Ukraine with their two adopted daughters who were then 6 and 4 years of age.
-Today, Katerina Joy, who is now 21, lives in Oklahoma and assists in childcare; Zoya Marie, who is 19, graduated from Turner-Ashby High School and maintains a dog-sitting business.
+Roman is married to Dr. Elva (Bowman) Miller a retired optometrist.
 The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising and enjoying their family, as well as a flock of Barbados Blackbelly sheep, AKC registered collie puppies, and horses.
-The Millers enjoy riding horses, playing violin and viola, reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
+The Millers enjoy reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
 They are active members at Dayton Mennonite Church, Dayton, Virginia.

 Kim Gingerich Brenneman, graduate of the EMC class of 1983, began her teaching career at Eastern Mennonite College in the fall of 1989.
 She received her Ph.D. in the spring of 2001 in Developmental and Educational Psychology.
 Her dissertation was titled The Well-being of Internationally Mobile Adolescents.
 She continues her interest in the well-being of Third Culture Kids.